 You can safely and conveniently purchase other cryptocurrencies such as BTC, ETH, SOL, and others safely and easily on Pintu.
 Pintu diligently evaluates all its crypto assets, highlighting the significance of being cautious.

 Pintu is also compatible with popular wallets such as Metamask to facilitate your transactions.
 Download Pintu app on Play Store and App Store!
-Your security is guaranteed because Pintu is regulated and supervised by Bappebti and Kominfo.
+Pintu is a fully regulated exchange certified by OJK and CFX.

 Aside from buying and trading crypto assets, you can expand your knowledge about cryptocurrencies through various Pintu Academy articles.
-Updated weekly, all Pintu Academy articles are made for knowledge and educational purposes, not as financial advice.
+All Pintu Academy articles are for knowledge and educational purposes, not as financial advice.

 Reference